alkoclick/eikona/README.md

 - docker-compose for local testing

 #### Pending
 - What toolset to use for permissions?
+Themis looks interesting
-- Use SQL to store object relationships?
+- Use SQL to store object relationships such as file shares?